 The Bottom Line

-A tankless water heater is a workhorse that runs every day through every season, to deliver hot water to showers and sinks all around your home.
-They are also a great option if you don’t have space for a conventional tank or don’t need much hot water.
+A tankless water heater is a workhorse that operates year-round to provide hot water to showers and sinks throughout your house.
+They’re also an excellent choice if you don’t have enough space for a traditional tank or don’t want a lot of hot water.